zhangzhics/CITS5503_Sem2/Labs/Lab9MoreAI.md

 Version: 1.0 Date: 4/10/2021 Author: Camilo Pestana

+Date: 21/07/2023 Updated by Zhi Zhang

 ## Learning Objectives

 1. Learn more about AI and Machine Learning services available on AWS.
 2. Use boto3 to get hands-on experience on using useful AI services in AWS for Natural Language Processing (NLP)/ Natural Language Understanding (NLU) and Computer Vision.

 ## Technologies Covered

-- Ubuntu
+* Ubuntu
-- AWS Comprehend
+* AWS Comprehend
-- AWS Rekognition
+* AWS Rekognition
-- boto3
+* boto3
-- Python
+* Python

+Note: please use your Ubuntu VM – if you do it from any other OS (e.g., Windows, Mac – some unknow issues might occur)

 ## Background